AdobeDocs/adobe-io-events/src/pages/guides/index.md

 <RetryDoc/>

 To restart the flow of requests, fix the problem preventing your webhook from responding.
 Then, log into the `Adobe Developer Console` and edit your events registration.
 This re-triggers a webhook challenge request, and eventually a re-activation of your event registration.

+To help you debug this, have a look at the [Debug Tracing](../support/tracing.md) tab in the `Adobe Developer Console`.

 Note: While your event registration is marked `Disabled`, Adobe will continue to log events in your Journal, allowing you to retrieve all events for the past 7 days (see our [Journaling documentation](journaling-intro.md)).